Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 The result is that most software developers, outside open source or the IETF, are **forced to choose between endless, mostly ineffective meetings or working alone**.

-When we had an explainer video made meetings were used only for brainstorming.
+We had an explainer video made and meetings were used only for brainstorming.
 The video company had approval software that captured what and who approved and feedback software that allowed you to comment frame by frame in a story board or video.

 That video process, designers and Figma or InVision, and any number of business processes incorporate tools _specifically designed for them_.
-But software development continually underestimates the challenges of working together to build the right thing and so employ tools like sticky notes based on 1970s factory work!!
+But software development continually underestimates the challenge of building the right thing and employs tools like sticky notes based on 1970s factory work!!

 <img src="{{ site.baseurl }}/assets/images/kanban.png" alt="Kanban" style="width: 90%;" />